Emergency E-learning Day

 Glenbard is approved to use e-learning in place of emergency days when desired.
 This includes winter storms, water or electrical outages in our buildings, etc. This is not connected to the COVID-19 pandemic.
 These e-learning days could be used for specific buildings with emergencies or district-wide.

-In second semester of 2020-21, an emergency e-learning day would mean there is no in-person learning; buildings are closed; and all learning takes place via livestream and the normal daily bell schedule for that date.
-In the event an emergency e-learning day is necessary, we will communicate the decision via our social media channels, websites, Glenbard News, automated call and local news outlets.
+An emergency e-learning day would mean there is no in-person learning; buildings are closed; and all learning takes place online.
+In the event an emergency e-learning day is necessary, we will communicate the decision via our websites, Glenbard News e-newsletter, automated call, Twitter and Instagram and local news outlets.

 Please note that there may still be a need to use emergency days without e-learning if an emergency happens with little warning and there is not enough time to activate the e-learning plan.
 We would communicate that to staff, students and families.